 See the first example on the SPI page for details.

-Get sound output by connecting the DAC output to the speakers.
+Get sound output by connecting the DAC output (DACA or DACB) to the speakers.

 Game Controller via ADC: